maurogull/cafetime-freertos-esp32/README.md

 * TaskInternalTime (keeps internal time running)
 * TaskWebServer ()

-MCU is Espressif ESP-WROOM-32 (aka NodeMCU-32s).
+MCU is Espressif ESP-WROOM-32 (aka NodeMCU-32s)
-OLED is SH1106 connected via I2C.
+OLED is SH1106 connected via I2C

 RAM used: 12% (used 41k bytes from 327k bytes).
-Flash used: 58% (used 770k bytes from 1.3M bytes).
+Flash used: 58% (used 770k bytes from 1.3M bytes)

 IDE is Platformio

 ## Design

-The main idea comes from another personal project, a ESP8266 bedside clock.
+The main idea comes from another personal project, an ESP8266 bedside clock.
 My boss asked me why I didn't just bought one...

 The idea behind this clock was to synchronize via NTP, while being able to keep showing the time if WiFi is temporary out.
 Based on that concept I needed a "schedule" feature to activate a relay.
 This way, I can program the device to power up the coffee maker in the morning, a few minutes before I get up.